 Work Study Policies

 You must meet all eligibility requirements for federal and state student financial aid and demonstrate financial need to be considered for work-study.
+This includes meeting Satisfactory Academic Progress standards each semester.

 In order to be considered for FWS, please make sure you complete both the FAFSA and the work-study application.